oVirt/imgbased/README.md

     # contained in `$IMGFILE`.
     imgbase base --add --size 1G $IMGFILE

-There is also a dry-modey (`imgbase --dry ...`) which just outputs the commands to run.
+There is also a dry-mode (`imgbase --debug --dry ...`) which just outputs the commands to run.